Davood Gozli

 June 24, 2015

 Anyone who attempts writing a comprehensive history of psychology is a hero of mine.
 To appreciate Wertheimer’s task, imagine sharing your life story with a friend.
 Where would you begin your story?
-Would you begin with your own birth or would you begin with your parents or even earlier?
+Would you begin with your own birth, or with your parents, or even earlier?
 Would you begin with the cultural climate?
 Would you begin by mentioning some important events around the time of your birth?
 How would you order the events?
 Would you go through a timeline of events, properly ordered in a sequence?
-Or would you go back-and-forth in time in order to do justice to each separate theme of your life?
+Or would you go back and forth in time to do justice to each separate theme of your life?
 Even an individual life contains multiple stories.
 How would you decide what to eliminate?
 What information would you eliminate and what would you keep-but-summarize?
 There are so many decisions involved.
-And those decisions are involved in any attempt in writing a history of anything.
+And those decisions are involved in any attempt to write a history of anything.
 The decisions have consequences for the kind of story you tell.
 And they have consequences for how your listener experiences your story.

 Wertheimer’s volume begins with highlighting the importance of these decisions as they relate to the history of psychology.
-There is no such a thing, he argues, as the definitive history of psychology.
+There is no such thing, he argues, as the definitive history of psychology.
 The history we read is the outcome of countless decisions.
 Of course, this does not mean the decisions are arbitrary.
 The decisions are made consciously and intentionally.
-They are grounded in a set of criteria, but the criteria are subject to bias and subject to change.
+They are grounded in a set of criteria, but those criteria are subject to bias and change.

 I should first point out the important distinction between giving a brief account and a selective account of the history of psychology.
 The selective style is dominated by elimination, while the brief style is based on summarization.
-A selective history enables in-depth focus and extensive treatment of a few topics, while a brief history enables access to the bigger picture(s) that include, not only more topics, but more comparisons between the topics.
+A selective history enables in-depth focus and extensive treatment of a few topics, while a brief history enables access to the bigger picture(s), including not only more topics but also more comparisons between them.
 In this sense, Wertheimer’s volume is aptly titled.
 It covers an impressively wide range of topics central to the history of psychology, although it covers most of the topics rather briefly.
 The interested reader is given many potential lines of exploration.
-Above all, the wide scope of the volume enables a big-picture view of the discipline.
+Above all, the volume’s wide scope enables a big-picture view of the discipline.

-The dominance of Wundt’s experimental psychology — and its emphasis on the study of perception — had consequences for the image of the discipline and for future intellectual movements within psychology.
+The dominance of Wundt’s experimental psychology—and its emphasis on the study of perception—had consequences for the image of the discipline and for future intellectual movements within psychology.
 Because of Wundt’s emphasis on perception, Gestalt Psychologists were also viewed as primarily concerned with perception, even though the core members of the Gestaltist movement were concerned primarily with thinking.
-Accordingly, Max Wertheimer’s paper in 1912 on perception of apparent motion, as well as Kurt Koffka’s 1922 review paper on perception, found a home in the mainstream much more easily than other aspects of Gestalt Psychology.
+Accordingly, Max Wertheimer’s 1912 paper on the perception of apparent motion, as well as Kurt Koffka’s 1922 review paper on perception, found a home in the mainstream much more easily than other aspects of Gestalt Psychology.
 Here, Michael Wertheimer demonstrates the point that intellectual movements should be considered in relation to each other, instead of being treated separately.
-This is not always in the service of unifying the movements in a single story but, as is in the case of Wundt and the Gestaltists, in the service of appreciating genuine differences (in scope and subject-matter) that exist between the movements.
+This is not always in the service of unifying the movements in a single story but, as is the case with Wundt and the Gestaltists, in the service of appreciating genuine differences (in scope and subject matter) that exist between the movements.

-Another good example is the case of Structuralism.
+Another good example is Structuralism.
 Structuralism was relatively less effective in gathering and maintaining supporters and, therefore, is typically dismissed in histories of psychology.
 There is, however, more to Structuralism than a failed school of thought.
-Wertheimer shows the important role of Structuralism in the history of psychology — The other early 20th century American psychological movements, including Functionalism and Behaviorism, defined themselves largely in explicit contrast to Structuralism.
+Wertheimer shows the important role of Structuralism in the history of psychology—the other early 20th-century American psychological movements, including Functionalism and Behaviourism, defined themselves largely in explicit contrast to Structuralism.
 It is clear that James Angell could not have written his papers, which established the standpoint of Functionalist Psychology so well, had it not been for Titchener to occupy the contrary position.
-Indeed, it is conceivable that had Structuralism not been a part of early 20th century American Psychology, students of William James would have invented their own version of Structuralism.
+Indeed, it is conceivable that had Structuralism not been a part of early 20th-century American Psychology, students of William James would have invented their own version of Structuralism.

 June 25, 2015

 I was pleasantly surprised to read about Franz Brentano (1838-1917) in this book, and I believe the comparison between Brentano’s psychology and Wundt’s experimental psychology was done fairly and effectively.
-Discussion of the systematic and crucial experiments is interesting and important for students with an interest in philosophy of science.
-The inclusion of figures like Brentano reveals to the interested students the vastly different forms that psychology can take on different philosophical grounds.
+The discussion of the systematic and crucial experiments is interesting and important for students with an interest in the philosophy of science.
+The inclusion of figures like Brentano reveals to interested students the vastly different forms that psychology can take on different philosophical grounds.

 Wundt’s “Physiological Psychology” and Brentano’s “Psychology from an Empirical Standpoint” were both published in 1874.
 Years later, Titchener would make the following statement about the two thinkers: “The student of psychology, though his personal indebtedness be also twofold, must still make his choice for the one or the other.
 There is no middle way between Brentano and Wundt.”
 (1921; The American Journal of Psychology, Vol. 32, p.
 108).
 Although Titchener’s position might be exaggerated, Brentano’s style of psychology represents an important complement to Wundtian experimental psychology.